Management Information Systems (MIS)

 MIS 577.
 MIS Design and Research Methods.
 3 Hours.

-The major objective of this course is to discuss fundamentals of MIS research and design science methodologies.
-The participants will learn how to conduct quantitative, qualitative, and design science research within the MIS context.
-Topics covered include methods for systematic literature review, gap identification, data collection and analysis, as well as interpretation and presentation of finding.
-After completing this course, participants should be able to conduct applied and/or theoretical MIS-related research.
+Discuss fundamentals of MIS research and design science methodologies.
+The participants will learn to conduct quantitative and qualitative research and design science research within the MIS context.
+Topics include methods for systematic literature review, gap identification, data collection, analysis, and interpretation and presentation of findings.
 Course Information: Prerequisites: Introductory Statistics.
+Curricular Practical Training (CPT) eligible.

 MIS 578.
 Information Security.
 3 Hours.

-This course will cover both technical and non-technical aspects of information security.
-The technical part will cover information security threats, vulnerabilities and controls.
+Covers both technical and non-technical aspects of information security.
+The technical part covers information security threats, vulnerabilities and controls.
 The technical materials focus on concepts and principles rather than design and implementation.
-The non-technical part will cover risk management, security planning and disaster recovery, legal, ethical and professional issues.
-Course Information: Prerequisite: MIS 564.
-This is an MIS graduate level elective course.
-Access to the Internet is required.
+The non-technical part covers risk management, security planning, disaster recovery, legal, ethical and professional issues.
+Course Information: Curricular Practical Training (CPT) eligible.
+Prerequisites: MIS 564.

 MIS 579.
 Cybersecurity Management.
 3 Hours.

-Discussion of the principles and practices of cybersecurity management on how to protect information systems against attacks, intrusions, malware and data breaches.
-From a management perspective, includes the contents of policies, approaches, and techniques related to security issues threatening businesses and organizations.
+Discuss the principles and practices of cybersecurity management on protecting information systems against attacks, intrusions, malware and data breaches.
+From a management perspective, it includes policies, approaches, and techniques related to security issues threatening businesses and organizations.
+Course Information: Curricular Practical Training (CPT) eligible.

 MIS 581.
 Compliance and Legal Issues in Cybersecurity.
 3 Hours.

-Review of the security laws, privacy issues, regulations, and compliance standards in a global environment.
-Includes management of the complexities of security, compliance and legal obligations, including general laws, industry standards, and standards of third-party vendors and specific organizations.
+Review security laws, privacy issues, regulations, and compliance standards in a global environment.
+Discuss management of the complexities of security, compliance, and legal obligations, including general laws, industry standards, and standards of third-party vendors and specific organizations.
+Course Information: Curricular Practical Training (CPT) eligible.

 MIS 583.
 Graduate Project And Seminar.
 3 Hours.